xiaobaishen01/exif-photo-blog/README.md

 🔄&nbsp;&nbsp;Receiving updates
 -
-If you don't plan to change the code, or don't mind making your updates public, consider [forking](https://github.com/sambecker/exif-photo-blog/fork) this repo to easily receive future updates.
+If you don't plan to chang e the code, or don't mind making your updates public, consider [forking](https://github.com/sambecker/exif-photo-blog/fork) this repo to easily receive future updates.
 If you've already set up your project on Vercel see these [migration instructions](#how-do-i-receive-template-updates).

 💻&nbsp;&nbsp;Local development
 -